-The said perquisites and allowances shall be evaluated wherever applicable, as per the Income Tax Act, 1961 or any rules made there under (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force).
-In absence of any such rules, perquisites and allowances shall be evaluated as per actual.
+The said perquisites and allowances shall be evaluated wherever applicable, as per the Income Tax Act, 1961 or any rules made there under [including any statutory modification(s), amendment(s) or re-enactment (s) thereof, for the time being in force].
+In absence of any such rules, perquisites and allowances shall be evaluated as per actuals.

-The term "family" means the spouse and the dependent children of the Managing Director.
-The Managing Director shall not be paid any sitting fees for attending the meetings of the Board of Directors of the Company or any Committees thereof.
-The remuneration payable to the Managing Director by way of salary, perquisites and allowances shall not however exceed the ceiling limit as prescribed under Schedule V of the Companies Act, 2013.
+The Whole-time Director shall not be paid any sitting fees for attending the meetings of the Board of Directors of the Company or any Committee(s) thereof.

+The remuneration payable to the Whole-time Director by way of salary, perquisites and allowances shall not however exceed the ceiling limit as prescribed under Schedule V of the Companies Act, 2013.

-The Board of Directors on the recommendation of Nomination and Remuneration Committee of Directors is entitled to determine and revise the salary, perquisites and allowances payable to the Managing Director at any time, such that the overall remuneration payable shall not exceed the aggregate limit as prescribed under Section II of Part II of Schedule V of the Companies Act, 2013.
+The Board of Directors on the recommendation of Nomination and Remuneration Committee of Directors is entitled to determine and revise the salary, perquisites and allowances payable to the Whole-time Director at any time, such that the overall remuneration payable shall not exceed the aggregate limit as prescribed under Section II of Part II of Schedule V of the Companies Act, 2013.

-The period of office of Mr. Deepak Kothari as Managing Director shall be liable to determination by retirement of directors by rotation.
-However this will not constitute discontinuation in tenure of services of Mr. Deepak Kothari.
+The period of office of Mr. Dinesh Burman as Whole-time Director shall be liable to determination by retirement of directors by rotation.
+However this will not constitute discontinuation in tenure of services of Mr. Dinesh Burman.